aalykiot/dune/docs/the-runtime.md

 #### `v8::PromiseRejectCallback`

-V8 isolates offer a custom `hook` that allows us to receive notifications when an exception is thrown from a promise with no rejection handler.

-The `v8::PromiseRejectCallback` is a type alias for a C++ FFI function, specifically `extern "C" fn(_: PromiseRejectMessage<'_>)`.
+V8 isolates provide a custom `hook` that enables us to receive notifications when an exception is thrown from a promise without a rejection handler.
+The `v8::PromiseRejectCallback` is a type alias for `extern "C" fn(_: PromiseRejectMessage<'_>)`, which represents a Rust function that will be invoked by V8 using Foreign Function Interface (FFI) mechanisms.

 ```rust
 pub extern "C" fn promise_reject_cb(message: v8::PromiseRejectMessage) {